GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### Root Url

-The books persisted when the Grails app starts (_BootStrap.groovy_.) are displayed as the home page of the application.
+You want to display the books persisted when the Grails app starts (_BootStrap.groovy_.) in the home page of the application.

 Map the home page to be resolved by _BookController_ by modifying _UrlMappings.groovy_